canonical/serverlab-testflinger/README.rst

 Project notes and files of interest
 ===================================
 * ./code/start_sut_agents
-    Runs on testflinger-agent.
+    • Runs on testflinger-agent.
-    Starts all agents, and performs logging.
+    • Starts all agents, and performs logging.
-    Transmits agent output to stack MQTT broker.
+    • Transmits agent output to stack MQTT broker.
-    Logs agent output /var/log/sut-agent within testflinger-agent.
+    • Logs agent output /var/log/sut-agent within testflinger-agent.
-    Developer notes and aspirations within source file.
+    • Developer notes and aspirations within source file.

     Published MQTT topics::
     	agent : agent/logger status
     	c3 : current status of REST comms from agent to C3
     	output: current agent output
-    	submit_status : when active, lists topic to publish test cmd submit : last published job (as seen on the recieving end)
+    	submit_status : when active, lists topic to publish test cmd submit : last published job (as seen on the recieving end) job

 * ./code/start_submit_agents
-    Run on testflinger-cli.
+    • Runs on testflinger-cli.
-    Starts lightweight sut agents, similar to start_sut_agents.
+    • Starts lightweight sut agents, similar to start_sut_agents.
+    • The "submit_status" topic will list instructions if the submit agent is ready.
-    These agents listen for test submissions via MQTT, will then start the appropriate job.
+    • These agents listen for test submissions via MQTT, will then start the appropriate job.
+See MQTT notes below for useage.

 * ./code/01_run_sut_agents
-    Starts sut agents on testflinger-agent boot.
+    • Starts sut agents on testflinger-agent boot.

 * ./code/01_run_submit_agents
-    Starts submit agents on testflinger-cli boot.
+    • Starts submit agents on testflinger-cli boot.

 * ./code/export_ssh_pubkey.py
-    Pushes ssh keys to specified stack MAAS host for maas-cli api.
+    • Pushes ssh keys to specified stack MAAS host for maas-cli api.
-    Runs on container boot, will not push key if it already exists.
+    • Runs on container boot, will not push key if it already exists.

 * ./reference.yaml
-    Reference device agent file to facilitate job pushing via MQTT.
+    • Reference device agent file to facilitate job pushing via MQTT.

 * ./tf-entrypoint
-    Runs on testflinger-agent and testflinger-cli.
+    • Runs on testflinger-agent and testflinger-cli.
-    Starts appropriate microservices, see below for more info.
+    • Starts appropriate microservices, see below for more info.

 * ./tools/*
     Contains convenience scripts for streamlined Docker ops